Dr. Fiona is a veterinarian and writer for Pets Best, a pet insurance agency for dogs and cats

 Origin: First in England in the 1800s, but eventually in France after the Industrial Revolution.

 Exercise needs: Minimal

-Is a Pomeranian the Right Dog Breed for You?
+Is a German Shorthaired Pointer the Right Dog Breed for You?

-Dr. Fiona is a veterinarian and writer for Pets Best, a pet insurance agency for dogs and cats.
+By Arden Moore, a certified dog and cat behaviorist with the International Association of Animal Behavior Consultants.
+Arden is an author, radio host, and writer for Pets Best, a pet insurance agency for dogs and cats.

 The following question was sent to me by a fellow dog lover, “My Siberian husky can be snoozing upstairs in the back bedroom, but within seconds of a bag of potato chips being opened on the first floor, she suddenly appears, tail wagging and ready to share.
 When we go out on walks, I am amazed at how she sniffs out a cat hiding under a bush or tracks down the smallest bit of something edible on the ground.
 She can spot a squirrel scampering up a tree faster than I can but will sometimes stop and stare intently at a stick or a rock as though she expects it to move.
 When it comes to our senses, how do we compare to dogs?”